 Alternative dispute resolution (ADR) processes are available for matters in and out of court.
 See below to learn more about ADR options by common issues that can be addressed in ADR processes.
-You may also search for ADR services in your area and search the statewide mediator directory.
+You may also:

 Common Issues Addressed